ALCO MRS-1: Development

 The specification was put out to tender, and two companies responded; GM and GE.
 Both companies were contracted produced a batch of thirteen locomotives which would be evaluated by the Army; the vendor providing the better locomotive would then produce the rest of the required locomotives.

 Both manufacturers delivered their sample batch in 1952, and after testing the GE locomotives, which were actually produced by ALCO as a subcontractor, were declared the winner, and a further batch of 70 ALCO MRS-1 locomotives were ordered.

 As delivered, they were painted in gloss black with white numbering and lettering.
 Fifty had steam generators for use in passenger service.
-The locomotives were numbered by the Army from 2041-2123.
+The locomotives were numbered by the Army from 2041 to 2123.